Abduction of Shin Sang-ok and Choi Eun-hee: Kim Jong Il and film

 Kim Jong Il joined the Propaganda and Agitation Department in 1966 and soon became director of the Motion Picture and Arts Division.
 He was a big fan of films, with a library of 15,000 at his disposal.
 As director, he reached the public with films and operas homogeneous in theme: pride in the nation and specifically in Kim Il Sung.

 Charles K. Armstrong writes in his book, Tyranny of the Weak: North Korea and the World 1950–1992, that "Kim took North Korean arts in a direction that seemed specifically designed to ensure his father's favor: under his guidance, new films and operas focused as never before on the anti-Japanese struggle of Kim Il Sung and his comrades in Manchuria during the 1930s".

-Kim Jong Il was frustrated with his films in the early 1970s.
-He could tell that in contrast to the other films being released globally, his were stiff and lifeless.
+Kim Jong Il was frustrated with North Korean films in the early 1970s.
+He could tell that in contrast to the other films being released globally, North Korea's were stiff and lifeless.
 His diagnosis was a lack of enthusiasm from his actors and crew.
 Bradley K. Martin, author of Under the Loving Care of the Fatherly Leader: North Korea and the Kim Dynasty, explains this while quoting a 1983 tape recording of Kim: "The difference, he suggested, was that North Korean film industry people knew that the state would feed them even if they performed only minimally, so they didn't try hard...
 'Because they have to earn money,' Kim said, Southern movie industry people expended blood, sweat, and tears to get results."

 He needed fresh and passionate voices that would advance North Korean cinema.
 In the grand scale of Kim Jong Il's plan, further excerpts from the recording went as follows: "If we continually show Western films on television, show them without restraint, then only nihilistic thoughts can come about... all those things, patriotism, patriotism – we have to increase this, but we only make them idolize Western things...
 So we must advance the technology before opening... thus, because of this, I want to give rights to a limited degree."